 What you need to do to become a Parks and Green Space Lead Volunteer

-Lead Volunteers plan, organise and lead outdoor practical activities to improve green spaces in Bristol owned and managed by the council.
-This includes supervising groups of volunteers in tasks such as litter picking, tree care and vegetation clearance.
+Lead volunteers plan, organise and lead outdoor practical activities to improve green spaces in Bristol owned and managed by the council.
+This can include supervising groups of volunteers in tasks such as litter picking, tree care, vegetation clearance and wildlife monitoring.

 Apply to be a Parks Volunteer Lead